Top of main content

 As well as giving you more money to spend, increasing your credit card limit can mean:

-• you’ll be less likely to go over your credit limit – so you won’t incur any additional fees or charges
+• You’ll be less likely to go over your credit limit – so you won’t incur any additional fees or charges

-• you can maintain or improve your credit score – staying within your credit limit indicates that you're able to manage your debt
+• You can maintain or improve your credit score – staying within your credit limit indicates that you're able to manage your debt

 However:

-• you open the door to more debt – this means more to pay back and more interest charged
+• You open the door to more debt – this means more to pay back, and more interest charged

-• you might find it more difficult to be approved for other types of loans – the amount of credit you already have is something that lenders look at to assess your creditworthiness
+• You might find it more difficult to be approved for other types of loans – the amount of credit you already have is something that lenders look at to assess your creditworthiness

-• you might negatively affect your credit score if you ask for an increase too often
+• You might negatively affect your credit score if you ask for an increase too often

 How does your credit limit impact your credit score?